Thomas C. Foley: Early life and education

 Foley is one of six children of Catherine Coleman Foley and Gifford Pinchot Foley (both deceased).
-He went to both Phillips Academy Andover and Kent School and then received a B.A. in Economics from Harvard and an M.B.A. from Harvard Business School.
-He is no relation to former U.S. House Speaker Tom Foley.
+He went to both Phillips Academy Andover and Kent School (class of 1970) and then received a Bachelor of Arts in Economics from Harvard College and an M.B.A. from Harvard Business School.
+He is not related to former U.S. House Speaker Tom Foley.
 At Andover, he played on the football team with New England Patriots head coach Bill Belichick.

 Career

 Private sector

 Foley first worked at McKinsey & Company and then at Citicorp Venture Capital.
 He left CVC to found NTC Group, a private investment company, in 1985.
 That year, NTC Group (also known as National Textile Corp) purchased the Bibb Company in Macon, Georgia.
 NTC purchased T.B.
 Woods Sons Company in 1986 and Stevens Aviation in 1989.
 NTC sold its interest in Bibb in 1996.
 In April 2007, T.B.
 Woods was sold to ALTRA Holdings.
 Woods, a manufacturing company headquartered in Chambersburg, Pennsylvania, had operations in North America, Germany, Italy, and India, 2005 revenue of about $110.9 million and about 830 employees.

-As of 2010, NTC's principal remaining portfolio investment is Stevens Aviation, a provider to general aviation operators of fueling and other line services, maintenance, modification, and refurbishment work, as well as aircraft sales.
+NTC principals still own Stevens Aviation, a provider to general aviation operators of fueling and other line services, maintenance, modification, and refurbishment work, as well as aircraft sales.
 Stevens is headquartered in Greenville, South Carolina.
-The company has locations in Dayton, Ohio, Nashville, Tennessee, and Denver, Colorado, in addition to its two locations in Greenville.
+The company also has locations in Dayton, Ohio and Nashville, Tennessee, in addition to its two locations in Greenville.

+In 2018, NTC's principals acquired Tenax Aerospace, headquartered in Ridgeland, Mississippi.
+Tenax leases and operates general aviation aircraft for firefighting and other special mission work, mostly for U.S. Government customers.

+In 2020, NTC's principals acquired The Entwistle Company, headquartered in Hudson, Massachusetts.
+Entwistle manufactures systems and components for Navy ships and other military equipment.